 Roger Millar was appointed by Governor Jay Inslee as secretary of transportation in August 2016.
 He is a second generation civil engineer with 38 years of experience in the transportation arena.
 Mr. Millar has served as public works director, city and county planning director, arterial streets manager, and vice president of a multi-national engineering firm, among other assignments.
 Before joining the Department of Transportation in 2015, he served for 5 years as vice president of Smart Growth America, a national nonprofit organization, providing technical assistance to state transportation agencies in Florida, Michigan, Minnesota, Oregon, Tennessee and Vermont.
 Mr. Millar also served as director of the National Complete Streets Coalition.
 A graduate of the University of Virginia, Mr. Millar is a registered engineer in Washington and five other states.
 He is married and has two teenage children.

 Erik Neatherlin represents the Washington Department of Fish and Wildlife, where he serves as the science director for the Fish Program.
-He oversees the department’s salmon and steelhead research and monitoring programs; laboratory and research operations including genetics and fish health; data operations; analytical and biometrician support; and budget and operations.
-Mr. Neatherlin also serves as the department’s representative on the North Pacific Anadromous Fish Commission, an international inter-governmental organization established by Congress to promote salmon and steelhead conservation in the north Pacific, and represents the department on the Chehalis Basin Strategy Governor’s Work Group as an agency ex-officio member.
-Mr. Neatherlin also is a coordinating committee member of the Salish Sea Marine Survival Project.
-Before serving as the science director, Mr. Neatherlin was a senior policy coordinator in the director’s office for the department.
-Before joining the department, Mr. Neatherlin worked with nongovernmental organizations on endangered species recovery and urban ecology and conservation issues.
+Mr. Neatherlin is the department’s representative on the North Pacific Anadromous Fish Commission, an international organization established to promote the conservation of salmon and steelhead in the north Pacific.
+Before serving as the science director, Mr. Neatherlin was a senior policy advisor in the director’s office for the department.
+Before joining the department, Mr. Neatherlin worked with nongovernmental organizations on endangered species recovery and conservation issues.
 Mr. Neatherlin received his bachelor’s degree from Florida State University and his master’s degree from the University of Washington.
-Mr. Neatherlin lives in Olympia, Washington with his wife and two daughters.
+Mr. Neatherlin lives in Olympia with his wife and two daughters.

 Phil Rockefeller, of Bainbridge Island, is a former member of the Northwest Power and Conservation Council and a former Washington State Senator.
 Among his legislative accomplishments are the 2007 bill creating the Puget Sound Partnership, a unique state agency dedicated to the protection and recovery of Puget Sound; and legislation enacted in 2011 which transitions Washington State from coal-based power production at the TransAlta facility in Centralia.
 He also has been one of the strongest advocates of renewable energy investment, fish and wildlife protection, and development of state and local adaptation strategies to address impacts of climate change.
 His previous work includes service in the U.S. Air Force, federal employment with the U.S. House of Representatives, and various federal agencies in the Pacific Northwest, as well as four years as assistant to former Governor John Spellman.
 Before his appointment to the Northwest Power and Conservation Council, he served 13 years in the Washington State Legislature where he chaired the Senate Environment, Water & Energy Committee.
 Mr. Rockefeller received his undergraduate degree from Yale University and his law degree from Harvard.
 He and his wife have three daughters and two granddaughters.
 They live on Bainbridge Island, and spend much of their free time in their community garden where they grow food to donate to the local food bank.
 Term runs from August 4, 2015 to July 15, 2019.